 As an employer , whether you have casual workers or not, you should take note of the requirement to furnish a statement of terms of employment within 5 days of their commencement of employment.
 If you have, or intend to have casual workers you should ensure that you keep proper records of hours worked by staff in order to assess any requests for banded hours, and also because legislation requires you to do so.

-If you wish to contact us, you can do so using the blue button, and we will contact you at a time that suits.
+If you wish to contact us, you can do so using the orange Yes!
+Tell Me More button below, and we will contact you at a time that suits.

 Spread the knowledge.
 If you found this article useful, please like and share using any of the social buttons below.